Medically Reviewed by Barrett Eubanks, M.D.

 Like any vision surgery, the Visian ICL surgery requires a complete eye exam and consultation with an optometrist or ophthalmologist.
 This ensures your eyes are healthy, you have no underlying conditions that would complicate the procedure, and your refractive error is within the ICL specifications.

-You can also discuss any medications you take that are not involved directly in your vision.
+You should also discuss any medications you take that are not involved directly in your vision.
 Underlying health conditions and some medications can impact your overall healing time.

-Your eye surgeon will ask you to stop wearing contact lenses for two to four weeks prior to the exam.
-Even soft contact lenses have an impact on the shape of your cornea and how much oxygen your eyes receive.
-Giving your eyes time to reshape ensures your eye doctor gets a stable measurement of their shape.
+Your eye surgeon may ask you to stop wearing contact lenses for two to four weeks prior to the exam.
+Even soft contact lenses have an impact on the shape of your cornea and your eye prescription.
+Giving your eyes time to reshape ensures your eye doctor gets a stable measurement of your prescription.

 Arrange transportation to and from the procedure.
 While the Visian ICL surgery is an outpatient procedure, meaning you will go home the same day as the operation, you will not be able to drive yourself.
 Your doctor will tell you when your vision is good enough to drive again.